Some people believe that vitamin supplements are unnecessary and expensive.

 One of the safest courses of action is to take multiple vitamins, appropriate to an individual’s condition, as a supplement to a reasonably healthy, balanced diet.
 “Appropriate to condition” refers chiefly to a person’s gender and age.

-For example, pregnant women will need more iron, while older men may be concerned about prostate health.
+For example, pregnant women are at risk for iron deficiency and need more iron, while older men may be concerned about prostate health.
 There are multiple vitamin supplements tailored to men, women, and seniors, to name three specialized types.

 In fact, the need for gender-specific supplements becomes more important with age.
 A 21-year-old man and a 21-year-old woman can probably get by with the same general multiple vitamins and suffer no significant deprivation.